torykling/Component-Library/README.md

 ## Goal

-The goal of this project was to create a component library that can be used to import a series of styled react components.
-Once imported, these components are ready to be used in a react app to save time creating components such as stylish buttons, user input fields, and product thumbnails.
+The goal of this project was to create a component library that can be used to import a series of styled React components.
+Once imported, these components are ready to be used in a React app to save time creating components such as stylish buttons, user input fields, and product thumbnails.

 ## Languages & Programs Used